 Option 5: External Storm Windows

-You can soundproof your windows by a installing a high-quality storm window—a win-win if you live in an area with turbulent weather.
+You can soundproof your windows by installing a high-quality storm window—a win-win if you live in an area with turbulent weather.
 Having that extra layer of glass will decrease outside noise while increasing your home’s energy efficiency.
 The thicker the glass and the tighter the seal, the more noise reduction you’ll get.
 This isn’t a job you want to try on your own; hire an installation company for the best results.
 Storm windows typically range from $90–$400 per window.

 Pros